 The ACS will complete the process of peer review of the application but will suspend any administrative action which would result in funding of the award in question until the resolution of the investigation.
 At the conclusion of the investigation, the ACS will require the Office of Research Integrity or comparable entity at the applicant's sponsoring institution to provide a written statement detailing the results of the investigation including any actions taken, or actions pending.
-Failure of the institution to carry out such an investigation in a timely manner or to provide written results of the investigation will result in the administrative disapproval of the application.
+Failure of the investigation will result in the administrative disapproval of the application.
 If the applicant is absolved of any scientific misconduct, the ACS will reinstitute administrative action that can result in funding for the award if it was approved and is within the pay-line established by ACS Council for Extramural Grants.
 In the instance that scientific misconduct has occurred, the ACS will administratively inactivate the application.
-Also, in the case of a finding of scientific misconduct, the investigator may no longer be eligible to participate in ACS funded awards, either as principal investigator, coinvestigator, collaborator, mentor, or consultant.
+Also, in the case of a finding of scientific misconduct, the investigator, collaborator, mentor, or consultant.
 The investigator also may not be eligible to serve in any capacity in reviewing ACS grant proposals.